msathe-tech/wordpress-ha-on-gke/README.md

-# Toil-free High Availability for Stateful GKE Workloads
+# Toil-free Out-of-box High Availability for Stateful GKE Workloads
 We will explore the HA and resiliency that GKE offers for stateful workloads.
 We will demonstrate how stateful containerized application deployed on GKE can recover from failure of an entire Zone without any operational overheads.
 This shows the extreme resiliency natively offered by GKE and GCP.